 2) Voltage drop under load can make electronics “refuse” to run

 Modern electronics often shut down when voltage dips outside safe ranges.
-That can look like “the generator won’t power it,” when it’s really the device protecting itself.
+That can look like “the generator won’t power it,” when it is really the device protecting itself from unstable or weak power.

-3) One outlet group can overload even if the generator isn’t maxed out
+3) One outlet group can overload even if the generator is not maxed out

 Safe Steps to Try (In Order)

-3. Redistribute loads: move the “problem appliance” to a different generator outlet group if available.
+- Redistribute loads: move the “problem appliance” to a different generator outlet group if available and if the manual supports that use.

-4. Use the shortest, thickest extension cord you can: long/thin cords can drop voltage under load.
-(See: Extension Cord Sizing for Generators.)
+- Use the shortest, thickest extension cord you can: long or thin cords can drop voltage under load.
+See: Extension Cord Sizing for Generators.

-5. Stop repeated failed starts: if an appliance hums/stalls repeatedly, stop testing—this can damage motors and generator windings.
+- Stop repeated failed starts: if an appliance hums, stalls, or cycles repeatedly, stop testing.
+This can damage motors, cords, appliances, and generator components.

 Common Mistakes to Avoid

-• Assuming “some power” means everything is fine.
-Partial power can be a warning sign of overload or voltage instability.
+- Assuming “some power” means everything is fine.
+Partial power can be a warning sign of overload, outlet mismatch, cord voltage drop, or voltage instability.

-• Using thin household cords for high-demand appliances.
-Heat + voltage drop = trouble.
+- Using thin household cords for high-demand appliances.
+Heat plus voltage drop can create trouble quickly.

-• Repeatedly forcing a motor/compressor to start.
-If it won’t start after a safe load reduction, stop.
+- Repeatedly forcing a motor or compressor to start.
+If it will not start after a safe load reduction, stop.

 When to Stop Testing and Reassess

-• Lights flicker hard or appliances cycle on/off repeatedly
+- Lights flicker hard or appliances cycle on and off repeatedly

-• UPS / medical devices alarm or sensitive electronics behave erratically
+- UPS units, medical devices, or sensitive electronics alarm or behave erratically

 FAQ